 What to pack: Fall is Stockholm's rainiest season of the year, so be sure to carry an umbrella or a good waterproof jacket.
 You'll also want some warm sweaters and clothing that can be layered.

 Winter in Stockholm

 The harsh Scandinavian winter will last from October to April, depending on the region you find yourself in.
 The winters in the south are milder and much more bearable.
 Temperatures will range from 23 to 35 degrees Fahrenheit (minus 5 to 2 degrees Celsius), but have been known to drop below 5 F (minus 15 C).
-The lowest temperature for Sweden was recorded 100 years ago when temperatures reached a mind-numbing minus 23 degrees Fahrenheit (minus 31 degrees Celsius).
-However, it has not dropped below minus 13 degrees Fahrenheit since that record.
+The lowest temperature for Sweden was recorded 100 years ago when temperatures reached a mind-numbing minus 17 degrees Fahrenheit (minus 27 degrees Celsius).
 Snowfall usually occurs in December, and the north will experience some serious snow-rich winters with depths around 40 centimeters.
 The far south, on the other hand, can only expect rain.

 Winter travel is somewhat restricted in certain areas, and the smaller towns go into a hibernation-like state.
 However, don't knock the Stockholm winter.
 It definitely has a certain charm to it as the city is turned into a picturesque fairytale town.
 Go skating on the frozen lakes and waterways, and best of all, experience the Christmas cheer that is so unique to Scandinavia.

 Remember, Swedes themselves enjoy a good holiday, and the entire city can shut down for a couple of days over Christmas and midsummer, so keep that in mind when planning your trip.